-March .- Native of tropical Asia and tropical Africa.
+March.--Native of tropical Asia and tropical Africa.
 Cultivated and subspontaneous in all tropical countries.

-Subspontaneous in all tropical countries.
 Description as in L. cylindrica, except in the following points:- Leaves cordate-roundish, palmately 5-7-angled or sub-lobed.
 Calyx-tube 5-angled, segments keeled.
 Petals obcordiform, emarginate at apex, mucronulate, slightly veined, 2 cm.
-1., 2-2.5 cm. br.
+1, $2-2 \cdot 5$ cm. br.
 Stamens 3; filaments 3-4 mm.
-I. Fruit club-shaped, apex obtuse or shortly acute, acutely 10-ribbed.
+1. Fruit club-shaped, apex obtuse or shortly acute, acutely 10-ribbed.
 Seeds rough, not winged, slightly 2-lobed at base.

 The fruit of both species while still young, and not more than 4 inches long, is an excellent vegetable.
 It is peeled, boiled, and served dressed with butter, pepper, and salt, or is used as an ingredient in curries.
-The fibrous coat is used in baths as a flesh buyb 1 fibrous coat is used in baths as a flesh-brush.]
+The fibrous coat is used in baths as a flesh-brush.]